dnys1/smithy-dart/README.md

 Code generator and runtime packages for Smithy models in pure Dart.

+> This is NOT an official AWS product.
+It is mostly a technical proof-of-concept at the moment.

 | Folder | Description |
 | ------ | ----------- |
 | **[codegen](codegen/)** | Smithy codegen plugin, written in Kotlin.
 Calls the Dart generator with parsed and validated models. |